juanmendez/android_dev/08.feetWet/09.expresso/02.test_forms/README.md

   - [RxAndroid] (https://github.com/ReactiveX/RxAndroid)

 What I learned:
-  - I used Retrolambda instead of relying on Jack Toolchain.
-Which couldn't work for me and found others with the same problems.
+  - There is a bit of configuration on gradle in order to run testing while dealing with RecyclerView, and other libraries.
-  - Adding a song which points to a band wasn't just a simple transaction.
-The band associated came from UI thread, and needed to be pulled from current background thread
+  - I had already an issue after filling up a song form and the submit button wasn't working.
+It was an error after a but which was found during testing.
+Through breakpoints I was able to fix it, and testing proved to be a handy tool.